fstnetwork/module-api/Quick_Start/03-Send_a_Transaction.en.md

     }
     ```

-    > When `remain` in `confirmations`  becomes `0`, the transaction is complete.
+    > When `remain` in `confirmations`  becomes `0`, the transaction is confirmed.

-    > Notice that a complete transaction may not succeed.
-As on blockchain, failed transaction is also a result of consensus algorithm.
+    > Notice that a confirmed transaction may not succeed.
+As on Blockchain, failed transaction is also a consensus.
 Please use [Infura](https://infura.io) with [ETH-JSON-RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_gettransactionreceipt) to fetch `status` (success/failure of transaction).

 ## Next step